krzepah/mutasync-server/README.md

 </p>

 # State Management Server
-> Express REST API with JWT Authentication for State Management with support for sqlite, mysql, and postgresql
+> Saves your mutastore state online.

-Sync mutastore state online.
+Under the hood it's an Express REST API with JWT Authentication with support for sqlite, mysql, and postgresql.
+Provided a mutation system it then saves up your customers app's state.

 Works with [storesync](https://github.com/krzepah/StoreSync) & [mutastore](https://github.com/krzepah/mutastore)

-:construction_worker: Software is currently in developpement
+:construction_worker: Software is currently in developpement.

 ## LICENSE